 Tune in to Noise and Vibration

-When you think of some of the basic tools used in CNC machining: mill, lathe, plasma cutter, electric discharge machining, multi-spindle machine, water jet cutter, it’s not hard to imagine that subtractive manufacturing processes produce more noise and vibration on-site than additive manufacturing like 3D printing.
+When you think of the basic tools used in CNC machining: mill, lathe, plasma cutter, electric discharge machining, multi-spindle machine, and water jet cutter, it’s not hard to imagine that subtractive manufacturing processes produce more noise and vibration on-site than additive manufacturing.
 Depending on your location, this will likely inform what you need to set up your optimal prototyping lab.

 Which is Easier to Operate?
 3D Printers or CNC Machines

-In general, 3D printing is touted as an easier operation compared to CNC’s.
-The main reason why is “because once the file is prepared, you just need to choose the part orientation, fill, and supports if needed.
-Then once printing has commenced, no supervisor is required and the printer can be left until the part is finished.”
+In general, 3D printing is touted as an easier operation compared to CNCs.
+The main reason is “because once the file is prepared, you just need to choose the part orientation, fill, and supports if needed.
+Then once printing has commenced, no supervisor is required, and the printer can be left until the part is finished.”

-At DATRON, we know better, and have developed our high-speed machining application to streamline your entire production workflow from start to finish, which helps eliminate expertise bottlenecks.
-With our high-speed machining, practically anyone can set up a job with our easy-to-use touchscreen interface — from intern to senior machinist.
+At DATRON Dynamics, we know better and have developed our high-speed machining application to streamline your entire production workflow from start to finish, which helps eliminate expertise bottlenecks.
+With our high-speed machining, practically anyone can set up a job with our easy-to-use touchscreen interface — from art intern to senior machinist.

-Our DATRON machine incorporates multiple features that enable easy set up.
-In fact, the machine can walk a novice user through the entire eight-step process of setting up a CNC machine for the first time.
-Ultimately, it takes an average of only one to two days worth of training to feel comfortable and confident using the technology.
+DATRON machines incorporate multiple features that enable an easy setup.
+In fact, the machine can walk a novice user through the entire process of setting up a CNC machine for the first time.
+Ultimately, it takes an average of only one to two days’ worth of training to feel comfortable and confident using the technology.

-The interface is designed to appear and function similar to a smartphone, complete with a camera and mechanical probe system which automatically registers the part, mitigating the need for a skilled technician to input this information.
-Integrated workholding solutions and cutting tool technology are inclusive, keeping the entire process in house by removing the need to spec out and purchase similar components elsewhere.
+The DATRON interface is designed to appear and function similarly to a smartphone, complete with a camera and mechanical probe system which automatically registers the part, mitigating the need for a skilled technician to input this information.
+Integrated workholding solutions and cutting tool technology are inclusive, keeping the entire process in-house by removing the need to spec out and purchase similar components elsewhere.